adityassharma-ss/Semester-Projects/README.md

 # Semester-Projects

 Normal Projects which I Developed/Improved/Debugged for my college evaluation.
-One or Two projects may include bugs.
+Projects may include bugs as well.